georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A precise description of the records being sought

-Generally, the GDC will respond in three working days to respond with the request.
-In some cases, the GDC may respond to extend the time needed to satisfy the request.
+Generally, the GDC responds to requests in three working days.
+However, in some cases, the GDC may respond to extend the time needed to satisfy the request.

 Persons looking for inmates’ records for county and city jails, should make their request to the particular county jail.
 Interested persons may contact the jail and send a request, or visit in person.
 More information on requesting inmate records may be available from the respective county and city websites.